Hello Forex traders,

 2) Red personality is regarded as the “dominating personality”.
 They fear failure.
 Tend to be persistent, problem solvers, taking charge, accepting challenges.
 They like new varied activities, control, direct answers, and difficult assignments.
 They are weak in impatience, over risking, inflexible.

 3) Green personality is regarded as the “calm personality”.
-They fear lack of harmony.
+They fear the lack of harmony.
 They tend to be supportive, agreeable, loyal, and consistent.
-They like minimal conflict, security, acknowledgement, opportunity to develop personal relationships.
+They like minimal conflict, security, acknowledgment, opportunity to develop personal relationships.
 They are weak in change, initiative, overly lenient, indecisive.

 4) Blue personality is regarded as the “perfectionist personality”.
 They fear criticism.
 They tend to be orderly, disciplined and precise, diplomatic, analytical, thorough.
 They like detail, exact job descriptions, sufficient time to do things right.
 They are weak in addressing controversy, indecisiveness, hesitant, accepting criticism.

-Forex traders need to find out their personality type and compose a SWOT analysis to find out how this can impact the implementation of their Forex trading plan.
+Forex traders need to find out their personality type and compose a forex trader’s SWOT analysis to find out how this can impact the implementation of their Forex trading plan.
+Take some time to explore your personality strengths and weaknesses in forex trading.

 Latest posts by admin (see all)